 Introduction

-Fourier transform mass spectrometry (FT-MS) provides high performance in terms of sensitivity, resolution and mass accuracy all in one analytical instrumentation.
-The combination of these capabilities provide several analytical and interpretive improvements including: (i) the ability to resolve distinct isotopologues with identical unit masses but different accurate masses [1]; (ii) enable multi-element isotopic natural abundance correction for at least the lower portion of the detected mass range [2–4]; (iii) improved assignment accuracy [5,6]; and (iv) the detection of metabolites in the sub-femtomolar range, when combined with chromatographic separation [7,8].
+Fourier transform mass spectrometry (FT-MS) provides high performance in terms of sensitivity, resolution, and mass accuracy, all in one analytical instrumentation.
+The combination of these capabilities provide several analytical and interpretive improvements: (i) the ability to resolve distinct isotopologues with identical unit masses but different accurate masses [1]; (ii) enabling multi-element isotopic natural abundance correction for at least the lower portion of the detected mass range [2–4]; (iii) improved assignment accuracy [5,6]; and (iv) the detection of metabolites in the sub-femtomolar range, when combined with chromatographic separation [7,8].
 In the metabolomics field, these improvements permit more complicated, but more informative experimental designs such as the use of single and multiple isotope-labeled precursors in stable isotope-resolved metabolomics (SIRM) experiments [9].
-These stable isotop tracing experiments provide a wealth of isotope flux data that is interpretable in terms of metabolite flux information that is specific to a metabolic model, pathway, and subcellular location [1,10–17].
+These stable isotope tracing experiments provide a wealth of isotope flux data that is interpretable in terms of metabolite flux information that is specific to a metabolic model, pathway, and subcellular location [1,10–17].

 While these advantages of FT-MS are significant, when deployed in a high-throughput environment, the volume of data produced requires automated tools for data reduction, quality control, feature assignment, and downstream analyses.
 Furthermore within the context of direct infusion, assignment of FT-MS spectral features lack orthogonal sources of information such as chromatographic retention times, reducing the reliability of assignment with most MS assignment software tools.